 physicians named Top Docs (San Diego Magazine, 2018)

-School of Medicine students, postdocs, residents and fellows.
+Students, postdocs, residents and fellows.

 Patients receiving treatment in clinical trials.

 Total yearly outpatient visits to UC San Diego Health